SystemsApproach/ops/monitor.rst

 nodes correspond to spans and the edges correspond to span contexts, is a reasonable starting point.
-The nodes and edges are then timestamped and annotated with relevant facts (key/value tags) about the application.
+The nodes and edges are then timestamped and annotated with relevant facts (key/value tags) about the executing code.
 Importantly, each span includes timestamped log messages generated while the span was executing (simplifying the process of relating log messages with traces), and each span context records the state (e.g., call parameters) that crosses microservice